The Seasonal Impact on Auto Transport Prices and Timelines

 - Book Early for Holidays: If you need a car delivered by Christmas, book in November.
 The weeks surrounding Thanksgiving and Christmas are notorious for driver shortages as truckers go home to their families.

-- Check the Forecast: If shipping in winter, keep an eye on the weather.
-If a major storm is brewing, wait a few days.
-Shipping a car on a truck driving through salted slush can leave your vehicle dirty upon arrival—consider enclosed transport if this is a concern.
+- Check the Forecast: If shipping in winter, monitor the weather.
+A major storm is brewing?
+Wait a few days.
+Shipping through salted slush can dirty your vehicle — consider enclosed transport if paint protection matters.

-- Be Flexible with Dates: If you can allow a 3-5 day window for pickup, you become much more attractive to carriers who are trying to optimize their routes.
-Rigid dates often incur "expedited" fees.
+- Be Flexible with Dates: Allowing a 3–5 day pickup window makes you much more attractive to carriers optimizing their routes.
+Rigid dates often incur expedited fees.

-- Avoid "End of Month" Rush: Many carriers try to hit quotas or get home by the end of the month.
+- Avoid End-of-Month Rush: Some carriers try to hit quotas by month-end.
 Prices can tick up slightly during the last few days of any month.
-Aim for mid-month shipping if possible.
+Aim for mid-month shipping when possible.

 - Get Multiple Quotes: Prices fluctuate daily.
-Using a service like SouthWest Auto Transport allows you to compare current market rates instantly, ensuring you aren't overpaying based on outdated seasonal data.
+Using SouthWest Auto Transport lets you compare current market rates instantly, ensuring you don't overpay based on outdated seasonal data.

 No, the industry runs 365 days a year.
-However, fewer drivers are on the road during major holidays (Christmas/New Year's), and severe blizzards may cause temporary pauses in specific regions.
+However, fewer drivers are on the road during major holidays, and severe blizzards may cause temporary pauses in specific regions.

-How far in advance should I book during peak season?
+How far ahead to book in peak season?

-For summer shipping or snowbird season, we recommend booking at least 2 to 4 weeks in advance.
-For off-peak times like October, 1 to 2 weeks is usually sufficient.
+For summer shipping or Snowbird season, book 2–4 weeks in advance.
+For off-peak months like October, 1–2 weeks is usually sufficient.